-The United States District Court for the Eastern District of Washington has held that an insurer may decline coverage under a policy's "prior and pending litigation" exclusion when a claim arises out of a "fact, circumstance, situation, transaction, event or wrongful employment practice...underlying or alleged in any prior and/or pending civil proceeding."
+The United States District Court for the Eastern District of Washington, applying Washington law, has held that an insurer properly declined coverage under a policy's "prior and pending litigation" exclusion when a claim arose out of a "fact, circumstance, situation, transaction, event or wrongful employment practice . . . underlying or alleged in any prior and/or pending civil proceeding."
 Wendel v.
 Travelers Cas. and Sur.
-Co. of Am., 2011 WL 864863 (E.D.
+Co. of Am., 2011 WL 864863 (E .D.
 Wash.
 March 10, 2011).
 The court also found that an insurer may rely on undisputed evidence outside the complaint to deny a defense to the insured when the extrinsic evidence does not bear upon the allegations' truth or scope, but rather, concerns only a discrete, independent coverage issue.